thingsboard/thingsboard.github.io/docs/samples/exxn/exxn.md

 In order to configurate the datalogger options of the EXXN IoT Gateway, we must to create a new JSON 'Shared' Attribute for the Device with de key 'config'.

-* [Step 2.3]  Go to Devices Attributes in Device Details.
+* [Step 2.3]  Go to Devices Attributes in the Device Details.
 <p align="center">
    <img src="/images/samples/exxn/shared_attributes.png" >
 </p>
-* [Step 2.3]  Add a new 'Shared' attribute with the key 'config' of type JSON
+* [Step 2.4]  Add a new 'Shared' attribute with the key 'config' of type JSON
 <p align="center">
    <img src="/images/samples/exxn/add_attribute.png" >
 </p>
-* [Step 2.4]  It is possible to expand to Fullscreen the content of the attribute in order to write it correctly.
+* [Step 2.5]  It is possible to expand to Fullscreen the content of the attribute in order to write it correctly.
 The contend of this attribute will have this aspect.
 It is possible to consult the EXXN IoT Gateway Manual to configure the device correctly.

 <img src="/images/samples/exxn/config_json.png" >